-Even though you will definitely keep your walls and glass cleaner with the above routine, you'll still need to give your shower or bath a deep clean at least every week (or at worst, every two weeks).
+Even though you will keep your walls and glass cleaner with the daily routine, you'll still need to give your shower or bath a deep clean at least every week (or at worst, every two weeks).
 Despite your daily efforts, body oils and soap scum will still cling to the surfaces.

 So, weekly or biweekly, give your grout a nice preventative clean with a water and baking soda paste.
 Rub it in the grout with a grout brush or a used toothbrush and rinse with clear water.
 If your grout seems a little more stained than usual, use hydrogen peroxide instead of water.
 If you have used vinegar as your daily spray before cleaning the shower, make sure to rinse it off thoroughly before using hydrogen peroxide in the grout.

 Sometimes, either through laziness or simple lack of attention, grout becomes stained and grimy to the point where your daily shower cleaner or baking soda paste can't quite do the job anymore.
 In this case, you need to break out the bleach to get rid of the stains.

-If all else fails, yes, you can use a chloride bleach spray, although it's a bit harsher and harder to control.
+If all else fails, yes, you can use a chlorine bleach spray, although it's a bit harsher and harder to control.
 Test it on a small, inconspicuous area of your tile to make sure that it doesn't damage it.

 And when the above doesn't work to remove the stains, there's one more thing you can do short of replacing the entire grout: grout renewal.
 There are retail products to consider that add a layer of color and protection against future staining and can extend the life of your grout for quite a few years.